Services

 Like many events in Las Vegas, re:Invent spread out across multiple locations on the Strip.
 Our attitude to making sense of it all was a lot like our approach to wrangling complex cloud infrastructures: Vynyl relied on battle-tested knowledge from prior experience, a little help from our friends, and Amazon’s comprehensive training to find the signals in the (electronic dance music) noise.

-Photo by Mike Ford
+Photo of Las Vegas skyline by Mike Ford

 Here’s our quick list of takeaways from AWS re:Invent 2019.